openebs/openebs/contribute/design/1.x/cstor-operator/doc.md

    process changes in the following manner CSPI-Mgmt will get dev links that are in use by cstor pool and compare against all the devlinks of block device.
 If dev links don't exist in cstor pool then changes are triggered for replacement operation.
-Now CSPI-Mgmt will trigger `zpool replace <pool_name> <old_disk>
+Now CSPI-Mgmt will execute `zpool replace <pool_name> <old_disk>
-   <new_disk>` the command which will perform disk replacement operation by cstor.
+   <new_disk>` the command which will trigger disk replacement operation by cstor.
-   For every reconciliation CSPI-Mgmt will check the status of resilvering upon completion of resilvering CSPI-Mgmt will remove the annotation on block devices and unclaim the old block device.
+   For every reconciliation CSPI-Mgmt will check the status of resilvering upon completion of resilvering CSPI-Mgmt will remove the annotation on claim of new block device and unclaim the old block device.

 Note: Representing resilvering status on CSPI CR(Not targeted).